-- 3. Psychology.-A course of at least 4 semester hours, that deals especially with experimental or abnormal psychology, is recommended. - 4.
+- 3. Physics.-In addition to the required course in physics, special courses in electricity, light, etc. are desirable and will be considered on the same basis as extra courses in physical and quantitative chemistry. - Psychology.-A course of at least 4 semester hours, that deals especially with experimental or abnormal psychology, is recommended. - 5.
 Modern foreign languages.-A reading knowledge of German and French is especially desirable for the study of medicine, and preference will be given to students who have taken college courses in these languages which should make available to them the scientific literature in these languages.
 A college course of six semester hours, based on two units in high school or their equivalent in college, is considered the minimum for this purpose.
 Credit is given for a reading knowledge of these languages without college credit, when it is demonstrated by examination.